• Skip to primary navigation

 • Green tea is associated with a substantial decrease in the risk of getting ovarian cancer.
 Green tea is commonly consumed in countries with low ovarian cancer incidence. source

 • Green tea may lower blood sugar.
-Green tea at high concentration has the potential to reduce blood glucose levels. source
+Green tea at high concentrations has the potential to reduce blood glucose levels. source

 HOW MUCH L-THEANINE IS IN A CUP OF TEA?

 Brewing time is a significant factor in the amount of theanine extracted.
+Also, the type of tea leaves used may provide different amounts of l-theanine and caffeine content.
 The addition of small amounts of milk and sugar makes no significant difference. source

-• Theanine in Black tea: A standard 6-ounce cup of black tea contains 24.2 mg of L-theanine. source
+• Theanine in Black tea: A standard 6-ounce cup of black tea contains 24.2 milligrams of l-theanine. source

-• Theanine in Green tea: A cup of green tea contains the least 7.9 mg of L-theanine. source
+• Theanine in Green tea: A cup of green tea contains the least 7.9 milligrams of l-theanine. source

-• Theanine in Shade-grown green tea: Matcha and Gyokuro may have as much as 46 mg per cup. source
+• Theanine in Shade-grown green tea: Matcha and Gyokuro may have as much as 46 milligrams of l-theanine per cup. source

-You can also purchase natural l-theanine supplements if you are feeling stressed.
-Sometimes a cup or two of tea isn't enough when you are experiencing sudden high anxiety levels.
+You can also purchase a natural l-theanine supplement if you're feeling stressed.
+Sometimes a cup or two of tea isn't enough when experiencing sudden high anxiety levels.

-My favorite supplement for that type of situation is called Suntheanine.
-Most health food stores carry it, or you can purchase it on Amazon.
+My favorite supplement form for that type of situation is called Suntheanine.
+Most health food stores carry it or purchase it on Amazon.

-Suntheanine contains 100 mg and comes in a chewable tablet when you need a little extra mental relaxation in a non-drowsy form.
-It works well for anxiety attacks and overactive minds.
+Suntheanine contains 100 mg and is a chewable tablet for a little extra mental relaxation in a non-drowsy form.
+It works well for anxiety attacks, stress relief, and overactive minds.
+Higher doses of l-theanine have sedative effects, and some sleep medications add l-theanine for a more restful sleep.

 L-THEANINE HIGH

-Drinking green tea may help reduce anxiety due to the calming effects of theanine on the brain.
-You may have heard some tea drinkers call the extreme calm experienced from drinking tea with high L-theanine concentrations as tea drunkenness or a theanine high.
+Drinking green tea may help reduce anxiety due to the calming effects of l-theanine on the brain.
+You may have heard some tea drinkers call the extreme calm experienced from drinking tea with high l-theanine concentrations as tea drunkenness or a theanine high.

 Reaching that super calm alpha state of mind is what they're describing.
-It doesn't matter if you drink green tea for anxiety or happiness; the positive effects are different.
-There are so many reasons to drink a cup of tea.
+It doesn't matter if you drink green tea for anxiety or happiness; the positive effects are many.
+There are many reasons to drink tea as part of a healthy diet.

-It's no wonder tea has been used for thousands of years as a restorative beverage in traditional Chinese medicine.
+No wonder tea has been used as a restorative beverage in traditional Chinese medicine for thousands of years.

 New to Tea?
 Start Here >>